 Now that you have a better understanding of how radiologic continuing education works let’s explore the options available to you for completing these requirements.

 By far, the easiest way to stay up on all of your continuing education requirements is through online education via e-courses.
 Not only e-courses prove to be both affordable and flexible, but you can do the learning around your daily schedule.
-Better still, courses can be completed from the comfort of your own home.
+Courses can be completed from the comfort of your own home.
 That includes taking your x-ray continuing education post-tests online.

 When you work with the right continuing education company, online testing is provided at no extra charge.

 You can also get courses bundled into combos.
-This allows you to fulfill specific requirements, such as x-ray continuing education in radiation protection or fluoroscopy safety, while saving money.
+This allows you to fulfill specific requirements for states like California, that require continuing education in radiation protection or fluoroscopy safety.
+Doctors may also be required to take afFluoroscopy radiation safety course also.

 Find out more about online CE course bundles including California combo CE courses that are ASRT® or AHRA® approved.